1. What tournament opportunities are available for individual competitive bowlers?

 Be careful not to be over-courteous.
 If only one-lane courtesy is required and you use two-lane courtesy, the other competitors will think you are slowing down play and may even feel you are being a bit greedy.
 The same will be the case if use double jump when only two-lane courtesy is required.

-10. Do I have to bowl all of the games of qualifying play on the same pair of lanes?
+10. Do I bowl all of the games of qualifying play on the same pair of lanes?

-No. You will generally switch pairs after each game to keep competitors from being cursed to bowl all games on a low-scoring pair or unfairly blessed to bowl all games on a high-scoring pair.
-While that is fairer, it also means that you've got to hustle your bowling balls, towel, water, score sheet, etc. quickly to the next pair after each game without holding up the others.
+Rarely.
+You will usually switch pairs after each game to keep competitors from being cursed to bowl all games on a low-scoring pair or unfairly blessed to bowl all games on a high-scoring pair.
+While that is fairer, it also means that you've got to hustle your bowling balls, towel, water, recap sheet, etc. quickly to the next pair after each game without holding up the others.
 And of course, if you were lined up well on the last pair, you may find yourself struggling to find a starting position and target that will work well on the next.

 11. Is there any difference in the way these higher level tournaments are scored?